 The Social Assistance Summaries series tracks the number of recipients of social assistance (welfare payments) in each province and territory.

-In Saskatchewan, there are two social assistance programs:
+In Saskatchewan, there are two core income assistance programs:

 - Saskatchewan Income Support (SIS); and